gger-max/grievance-module/docs/STATUS_CHECK_FEATURE.md

 1. **Welcome Screen**
    - User is presented with two options:
-     - "Submit a grievance?"
+     - "Submit a grievance"
-     - "Check status?"
+     - "Check the status of a grievance"

 2. **Status Check Selection**
-   - When user selects "Check status?", they are prompted to enter their reference ID
+   - When user selects "Check the status of a grievance", they are prompted to enter their reference ID

 3. **ID Validation**
    - The system validates the ID format using regex: `^GRV-[A-Z0-9]{26}$`
    - Valid IDs are 30 characters long: "GRV-" prefix + 26-character ULID
-   - Invalid formats are rejected with a helpful error message
+   - Invalid formats are rejected immediately before API call

 4. **Status Display**
-   - Upon successful lookup, the system displays:
+   - Upon successful lookup, the system displays three sections:
      - **Status Information**
-       - Current status (e.g., "Pending", "Under Review", "Resolved")
+       - Status (defaults to "Pending" if not set)
-       - Status notes from case workers
+       - Note from case workers
+       - Updated timestamp (formatted as readable date/time)
-       - Submission date/time
+     - **Details**
+       - Created timestamp (formatted as readable date/time)
-     - **Location Details**
+       - Category type
+       - Type (Anonymous or Named)
+       - Household ID (if applicable and non-anonymous)
+       - Clickable PDF receipt link
+     - **Location** (if non-anonymous)
        - Island
        - District
        - Village
-     - **Case Details**
-       - Category type
-       - Whether it's anonymous or named
-       - Household ID (if registered)

 5. **Next Actions**
-   - User can check another grievance ID
+   - User can select "Check another" to look up a different grievance ID
-   - User can exit the chatbot
+   - User can select "Done" to exit the status check flow

 ## API Endpoint